Danyabm/TurtleBot3_autonomous_navigation/README.md

 TurtleBot3 Autonomous Navigation with Path Planning

 Intelligent autonomous navigation system for TurtleBot3 with smart goal planning, dynamic obstacle prediction, and real-time analytics.
-Built from scratch while learning ROS2.
+Built from scratch while learning ROS2, SLAM and Gazebo.

 **Overview**
 This project implements an advanced autonomous navigation system for TurtleBot3 robots in simulated environments.
 Unlike basic navigation implementations, this system incorporates: